kulikvl/suzuki-kasami/README.md

 ## About

 This is an implementation of the Suzuki-Kasami algorithm in Node.js using gRPC.
 Each node is identified by its IP address.
-For simplicity, all nodes are assigned IPs from the loopback subnet.
-The network topology is a full mesh, where every node has a reference (gRPC client) to every other node in the network (cluster).
-Nodes' IPs are drawn from a predefined subnet specified in the configuration (config.yml).
-When a new node starts, you only specify its IP address; the advertisement of the new node is automatically handled across all other nodes in the subnet.
+The network topology is a full mesh, where every node maintains a reference (gRPC client) to every other node in the network (cluster).

 Each node exposes an HTTP API for control:

-- `/update`: You don’t need to call this manually.
-It triggers a scan of the subnet for active nodes (e.g., processes listening on port 3000 with IPs in the defined subnet) and updates the list of active peer IPs.
-This endpoint is automatically invoked by a new node on all existing active nodes when it starts.
 - `/status`: Returns the node's status in JSON format.
+- `/join`: Joins the cluster.
+You must specify the bootstrap IP—the IP of an existing node in the cluster—so the discovery process works.
+- `/leave`: Gracefully leaves the cluster by sending a discovery message to every node, indicating that this node is leaving.
+- `/kill`: Immediately exits the process.
 - `/lock`: Requests the lock.
-- `/unlock`: Releases the lock if held.
+- `/unlock`: Releases the lock.
-- `/exit`: Exits the process.
-This endpoint simply calls process.exit.
-Alternatively, you can kill the process directly with the same effect.
-If the node does not hold the token, the cluster continues to operate correctly.
-Therefore, a dedicated graceful exit endpoint is not strictly necessary.

-The implementation has been thoroughly tested.
-Integration tests for mutex correctness and node failures can be found in the `src/test.ts` file.

-All nodes log messages to the `common.log` file.
-Each log entry is timestamped using a logical clock (Lamport clock).
+- `/get`: Retrieves the shared variable.
+- `/set`: Updates the shared variable.
+- `/delay`: Sets a delay for POST API requests.

 ## Fault tolerance

-The original Suzuki-Kasami algorithm does not account for node failures, assuming all nodes are always active and functional.
-This implementation handles failures of non-token-bearing nodes gracefully, allowing the cluster to continue functioning correctly.
+The original Suzuki-Kasami algorithm assumes all nodes are always active, functional, and in a fixed quantity, meaning it does not account for node failures.
+This implementation handles failures of non-token-bearing nodes gracefully, ensuring the cluster continues to function correctly.
 Even if all non-token-bearing nodes fail, the cluster remains operational.

 However, if the node holding the token fails, the token must be manually recreated on another node.
-This is because the token is an in-memory structure, and handling token recreation or recovery is outside the scope of this implementation.
+This limitation exists because the token is stored in memory, and token recreation or recovery is outside the scope of this implementation.

 ## Build

-To build the project, ensure you have npm and node installed (ideally matching the version specified in the `.node-version` file).
+To build the project, ensure you have npm and node installed (ideally matching the version specified in the .node-version file).

 - `npm install`: Installs all dependencies.
 - `npm run prebuild`: Generates type definitions from gRPC protobuf files.

-## Run

-To run a node:

-Assign a loopback address using:
-`sudo ifconfig lo0 alias <ip>`

-For example, this app and its tests use at least the following addresses: 127.0.1.1, 127.0.1.2, 127.0.1.3.

-Start the node with:
-`ip=<ip> npm start`

-You can use the `./scripts/status.sh` script to print the statuses of all nodes in the specified subnet.

 ## Test

-Tests are run locally, so first add loopback ips:

-- `sudo ifconfig lo0 alias 127.0.1.1`
-- `sudo ifconfig lo0 alias 127.0.1.2`
-- `sudo ifconfig lo0 alias 127.0.1.3`

-To run the tests:
+The best way to test this on virtual machines is by using Multipass to create Ubuntu LTS VMs.

+Example of launching node1:

+- `multipass launch --name node1`: Creates a VM.
+- `multipass mount . node1:/home/ubuntu/app`: Mounts the source files.
+- `multipass shell node1`: Opens the VM shell.
+- `sudo apt install -y nodejs npm`: Installs the runtime.
+- `npm start`: Starts the app.

+Repeat these steps for each VM node.

+You can control the cluster using either the HTTP API or the CLI app.
+The CLI app is a lightweight wrapper that converts command-line input into API calls to the nodes, which significantly simplifies development and testing.

-- `npm run test`
+- `npm run cli`: Starts the CLI app.
+- `boot`: Initializes the cluster and creates the token (calls the /join and /token endpoints).
+- `<node_x> set 13`: Sets the shared variable value to 13 on the node_x instance.
+- `<node_x> get`: Retrieves the shared variable.

+You can also run npm run test to simulate a highly parallel environment where every node continuously requests a lock to increment a shared value.

 ## Notes